 When God tells Moses to go to the people and tell them that “I am has sent me to you”, he implies that when the hero utters the words “I am”, Moses will assume and ultimately embody God’s divine authority.
 Yahweh’s personal presence and existence is, shall we say, determined by Moses’ acquiescence of his mission.
 Yet it is the ongoing quality of the promise that is eternal, not God’s spokesmen.
 As such, the promise transcends Moses’ historicity.

 Individuality is also stressed by the pronoun “I” which can only exist in the act of speaking to others or to oneself.13 Yet the first person singular indicates the presence of the image-less individuum vaguum.
 In the narrative the “I” exists -or stands out- as an individual being since God’s words are audible and comprehensible to the hero even though God’s reality is image-less.
 As God introduces himself, a distance is set between Yahweh and Moses.
 The alienation stems from the mystery of the distant promise that God had made to the forefathers.
 But as soon as Moses realizes the scope of his destiny, the hero finally understands the message and goal of the revelation.
 Then, the separation narrows.
 As Moses accepts God’s mission, he eventually identifies with the promise.
 More so when Yahweh reassures Moses that he will be with him and that his mouth will be God’s mouth.
-At the outset, Yahweh is wholly other than Moses yet he becomes one with God and wholly other entirety with the acceptance of his mission and the covenant.
+At the outset, Yahweh is an wholly other alterity to Moses yet he becomes one with God and wholly other entirety with the acceptance of his mission and the covenant.